Former NBA player Glen 'Big Baby' Davis arrested on drug charges in Aberdeen

 Aberdeen police then responded to the hotel and Davis gave signed consent to search his room

-"They recovered 126 grams of marijuana,” said Aberdeen Police Lieutenant William Reiber, “In addition to that there was a brief case that contained $92,164 of U.S. currency along with a ledger that contained language which is consistent with someone involved in the sale and distribution of narcotics."
+"They recovered 126 grams of marijuana,” said Aberdeen Police Lieutenant William Reiber, “In addition to that there was a brief case that contained 92,164 dollars of U.S. currency along with a ledger that contained language which is consistent with someone involved in the sale and distribution of narcotics."

 The ledger was of names of people of who owed money along with baggies for individual packaging of a quarter pound of marijuana.